skienzmatishun/rippreport/content/p/vote-smart/index.md

 ---
-title: "VOTE SMART"
+title: VOTE SMART
 date: 2024-02-13
-thumbnail: "img/vote-smart.jpg"
+thumbnail: img/vote-smart.jpg
 categories:
 - elections
 authors:
 - admin
+alttags: "Two women in professional attire, likely representing political figures discussed in the Baldwin County candidate selectio..."
 ---
 How do you select the best candidate for the job?
 In Baldwin County the first thing you do is eliminate the Catalyst candidate.
 Many years ago Lynn Stacy was a political operative in Baldwin County that would guarantee candidates a win.
 He represented the most hardened of the Baldwin County good ole boys, GOB.
 Then came Stacy Haygood and Elliott, Haygood became Mayor of Daphne and Elliott became a county commissioner.
 The name changed again to Catalyst.
 When that name began to stink the GOB changed the name again to Scott Boone Consulting, the stink remained.

 {{< socialpreview url="https://rippreport.com/p/catalyst-aka-scott-boone-consulting/" >}}